Document number: P3111R2.

 - Constraints: For the

-overload of this function, is_always_lock_free
+volatile overload of this function, is_always_lock_free is true.

 - Preconditions: